-Brandon D Woolf, Idaho's 21st State Controller and youngest statewide elected official, grew up and attended schools in Preston, Idaho, graduated from Utah State University with a Bachelor of Arts in Political Science (Cum Laude) and a minor in Dutch, and earned a Master of Business Administration from Boise State University.
+Brandon Woolf, Idaho's 21st State Controller, grew up and attended schools in Preston, Idaho, merited the rank of Eagle Scout, graduated from Utah State University with a Bachelor of Arts in Political Science (Cum Laude) and a minor in Dutch, and earned a Master of Business Administration from Boise State University.
 In 1994 he married Janalee Balls, who also hails from Preston.
 They have three children and are active members of The Church of Jesus Christ of Latter-day Saints.
-Brandon, an Eagle Scout, is also active in his church's youth programs and was called to serve in a church leadership position in 2011.

-Brandon started as an intern in the State Controller's Office in 1997.
-He rose through the ranks quickly serving in a variety of leadership positions.
-Following his appointment to the post of State Controller in 2012, he was elected by the citizens of Idaho to serve a full term of office in 2014.
+Starting as an intern in the State Controller's Office in 1997, Brandon quickly rose through the ranks serving in a variety of leadership positions which led to his appointment to the post of State Controller in 2012.
+In 2014 he was elected by the citizens of Idaho to his first full term of office.